Kalyani Madhura Ramachandran

 Publications:

 “Buddhist Art and Architecture in Southern India.”
-Oxford Bibliographies.
-Forthcoming [co-authored with Akira Shimada].
+Oxford Bibliographies, Fall 2025 [Co-authored with Akira Shimada].

-“The Representation of a Universal Monarch in Early Buddhist Āndhra.”
-In The Long Arc of South Asian Art – A Reader in Honor of Vidya Dehejia, edited by Annapurna Garimella, 139 – 149.
+“The Representation of a Universal Monarch in Early Buddhist Andhra.”
+In Annapurna Garimella edited The Long Arc of South Asian Art – A Reader in Honor of Vidya Dehejia, 139 – 149.
 New Delhi: Women Unlimited Press in association with The Marg Foundation, 2022.
+Link.